FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 where $i_t$ denotes the input gate, $f_t$ the forget gate and $o_t$ the output gate at timestep $t$.
 If we look at those lines again we can see a lot of terms in the form $W_{**} x_t + W_{**} h_{(t-1)}$ neglecting the biases $b_*$ for a moment.
-Thus a lot of an LSTM's inner working depend on the addition of the transformed input with the transformed hidden state.
+Thus a lot of an LSTM's inner workings depend on the addition of the transformed input with the transformed hidden state.
 So what happens if a trained LSTM with thus fixed $W_{**}$ encounters some unexpected, completely surprising input
 $x_t$?
 This might disturb the cell state $c_t$ leading to pertubated future $h_t$ and it might take a long time for the LSTM to recover from that singular surprising input.
 The paper [Multiplicative LSTM for sequence modelling] now argues